(UPDATED) I Guess This Is Our New Congressional Map…

 But I also think this map sucks because it splits up Houma and Thibodaux despite a completely unanimous and very loud plea from the folks down there not to do so.
 Houma and Thibodaux make up a metropolitan area; one of the state’s bigger ones in fact.
 And they’re as culturally homogenous an area as you can get.
 But this map says Houma goes into the district that Boustany and Jeff Landry will slug it out for, while Thibodaux goes into Steve Scalise’s district.

 That’s not to say that Boustany and Scalise can’t service those areas.
 Boustany has been handling the coastal areas from Cameron Parish to Lafayette, and he’s very good on oil.
 He could handle Houma.
 Landry certainly can as well.
 And Scalise is one of the two or three most able politicians in the state; they’ll love him in Thibodaux.
 They’ll love Scalise in St. Bernard and Plaquemines Parishes, too; those are also 3rd District parishes that would be moving into his district.
+This is similar to playing online pokies from Australian online pokies websites such as this free online pokies.

 But this isn’t about those guys and whether they can do OK with those districts.
 Like I said Sunday night, incumbent protection is the worst motive for drawing congressional districts you can dig up.
 Ten years from now, none of the six guys we’re protecting with these districts, if in fact we’re actually protecting incumbents here (yeah, yeah – just bear with me here), might still be around.
 Cassidy could beat Mary Landrieu for a Senate seat in 2014, for example.
 Scalise could be elected governor in 2015.
 Landry could be Louisiana’s attorney general by then.
 Boustany could be Surgeon General in the Romney administration by January 2013.
 Richmond could be the guy running the Urban League, or under indictment.
 Who knows?